By Bob Deakin

 "Add Some Music was my favorite," Matt told me a few weeks back.
 “It just spoke to me about all the different ways music can reach you.”

 I agree with Matt.
-Lyrically, this song goes deeper than most Beach Boys songs, and it’s a deceptively complex arrangement.
+Lyrically, this song treads unpathed paths for the Boys.
+It's a song about music, which, if you're going to do, you better get it right.
+It’s a deceptively complex arrangement.
 Acoustic guitar is what I think of when I hear this.
 Mike Love and Bruce Johnston sing lead with Brian and Carl Wilson showing up later.

 The refrain is sung by Carl and is a total escape from the essence of the song.
 I feel like I'm on a mountain overlooking a California sunset.